Poulpoloc/lspoulpi/README.md

 1. **Optional** Install test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
 You will have to install these to run tests from the Test Explorer.
 1. Install node packages using `npm install`.
 1. Go to https://marketplace.visualstudio.com/vscode and create a publisher account if you don't already have one.
-    1. Use the published name in `package.json` by replacing `<my-publisher>` with the name you registered in the marketplace.
+    1. Use the published name in `package.json` by replacing `poulpoloc` with the name you registered in the marketplace.

 ## Features of this Template